Wlpd99/view/README.md

 ```
 make
 ```
-to build for all display driver run
+to build for all display drivers run
 ```
 make X11=1 WAYLAND=1
 ```